-Peter has been interested in art from an early age and has many different techniques and styles - Exhibiting at the Summer Exhibition at London's Royal Academy 1984.
+The artist Peter N MIllward has had interest in art from an early age and studied and learned many different techniques and styles - Exhibiting at the Summer Exhibition at London's Royal Academy 1984.
 Peter went on to have a very interesting journey with art since those days.
 Mostly self taught in his 20s and 30s studying the artwork of John Constable, Albrecht Durer, Vincent Van Gogh, Rien Poortvliet.
-Peter also had the opportunity of studying at the School of Illustration at YWAM's University of the Nations, Kona, Hawaii in 1997 for three month.
+Also he had the opportunity of studying at the School of Illustration at YWAM's University of the Nations, Kona, Hawaii in 1997 for three months.
 Many of the pictures on this site mark his journey and represent the best known of his artwork.
 Alongside this is an interest in antique artwork and prints, which commenced when a relative many years ago gave him an old faded copy of the Broad and the Narrow Way picture and booklet which is a history and explanation of the picture.
 Below is Peter's testimony:

 I could not rationalise or wriggle my way out of it.
 That night I went upstairs to find a Gideon New Testament which had been given to me by the Gideons years before at school.
 I just had to check out what the Bible say's about Judgement Day and what happens to the wicked, I was like this for weeks reading it off and on, but I had no peace, I knew I was a sinner.
 I realise now it was the Holy Spirit convicting me, who Jesus promised would come.
 John 16:8-11.